Origins and Development of Lifespan Integration

-In 2010 Cathy Thorpe discovered another powerful way to utilize the LI Timeline.
+In 2008 Cathy Thorpe discovered another powerful way to utilize the LI Timeline.
 One day, when working with a client with whom she had worked for quite some time, Cathy was inspired to try something new.
 The problem the client had been struggling with was largely due to a particular belief she had always held about herself.
 Cathy knew that this belief was most likely an introject from the client’s early childhood.
 Partly out of frustration Cathy asked her client to focus on this belief while Cathy repeatedly led her through her TL cues beginning at one day old.
 As is typical with LI, the theme of the life narrative shifted slightly with each repetition.
 In this case the first repetitions of the Timeline narrative brought up memories from the client’s past where this belief had been true.
 As Cathy continued leading her client through repetitions of her TL cues, the client’s life narrative shifted and brought up memories of times when the belief was not true.
-The LI Timeline always allows the self-system to sort around whatever target has been activated.
+Repetitions of the LI Timeline always allow the self-system to sort around whatever target has been activated.
 Up until this time, LI protocols had begun with either explicit or implicit memories.
 By beginning with a self-referencing belief rather than with a past memory, the client’s self-system sorted for ‘data’ relating to this belief.
 With each repetition more current information was automatically integrated into the client’s self-system, eventually leading to the spontaneous emergence of memories where the belief was not true.
 At the end of the one-hour session this client, for the first time ever, understood that the belief was true sometimes, but was definitely not universally true.

 All LI protocols rely on the integrating function of repetitions of the Timeline, and thus every LI session involves leading clients through multiple repetitions of their life narratives.
 When working with clients with histories of complex trauma, therapists walk a fine line.
 It is necessary to lead clients through their traumatic life narratives, activating enough neural networks to bring about integration, yet do this while maintaining clients within their windows of tolerance (WOTs).
 Journeys through the life narrative always bring up both explicit and implicit (body) memories – more memories than just those written on the cue list.
 When too many memories are activated, clients sometimes dissociate into a fight, flight, or freeze response.
 If this happens, healing and integration do not occur, or worse – the client could possibly leave the therapy session in an activated state without the therapist’s awareness.
 Beginning in 2016, Anandi Janner Steffan developed a detailed method for using LI with complexly traumatized clients.
 She defined three levels of structural dissociation in clients based on their behavior and symptoms, and she designed a form for mapping the assessment and the plan for treatment.
 Anandi emphasized the role that feedback loops play during the repetitions of the LI Timeline and developed a systematic way to facilitate subcortical regulation in clients with histories of complex trauma.
 She created some new variations for the protocol formerly called “LI Baseline with Introject” and some new techniques to use with the LI Baseline protocol to maintain clients within their WOTs.